-5.5.6 Relocated Rail Infrastructure
+5.5.6 Rail Infrastructure

-As part of MOD 4, the rail spur, rail loop, train load-out facility and product conveyor has been relocated as shown on Figures 2 and 3.
+As part of MOD 4, the rail spur, rail loop, train load-out facility and product conveyor was relocated (Attachment 1).
 A portion of the north-east section of the relocated rail spur immediately east of the Bengalla Mine is below natural ground level.